AIEGIS Privacy Policy

 5.3 Third-party data sharing

-None.
-AiEGIS does not share captured data with OpenAI, Anthropic, Google, Microsoft, AiEGIS Ltd, or any other third party.
+None. aiegis does not share captured data with OpenAI, Anthropic, Google, Microsoft, aiegis Ltd, or any other third party.
 The data lives on the customer's machine, end of pipeline.

 6. Legal basis (GDPR Article 6 / Article 13)